pablop16n/web-docs-scorer/README.md

 | 0.5 → 0             | 6% → 10%  |
 | 0                    | >10%       |

-This score also penalize the accumulation of singular_chars in a single segment.
+This score also penalizes the accumulation of singular_chars in a single segment.
 It is language independant.
-First of all, the ratio of singular_chars/alphabetic_characters is calculated by segment.
+First of all, the ratio of _singular_chars/alphabetic_characters_ is calculated by segment.
 The script saves the amount of singular_chars by segment that pass the 0.1 ratio as _problematic_singular_characters_.
 Then this _accumulation_score_ is penalized using this logic:

 | Accumulation_score | problematic singular_chars |
 | ------------ | ---------- |